Kliff Kingsbury next NFL coach fired? Speculation swirls around Arizona Cardinals coach

 David Brandt writes: "Now the attention turns squarely to fourth-year coach Kliff Kingsbury.
 If he can't get things turned around before the end of the year, it's fair to wonder if he'll get to stay in the desert for a fifth season.
 Kingsbury was as calm and collected as ever Monday, even though the Cardinals (3-6) have lost four of their last five games.
 They fell to the Seahawks 31-21 on Sunday, losing at home for the eighth time in nine games."

-OPINION: Cardinals running out of wiggle room.
-Coach Kliff Kingsbury should be, too.
+Somers: Somers: Cardinals running out of wiggle room.
+Coach Kliff Kingsbury should be, too

 Yardbarker: Kliff Kingsbury's seat with Cardinals getting hotter